vladinator1000/remix-drizzle-d1/README.md

 npm run build
 ```

-Then, deploy your app to Cloudflare Pages:
+Then, deploy your app to Cloudflare Pages, you'll need to manually set up the binding for the database in the cloudflare dashboard:

 ```sh
 npm run deploy